c3lang/c3c/README.md

 - `attribute` not analysed.
 - `$switch` and `$for` not handled.
 - Enums not correctly handled.
-- Errors not correctly handles.
+- Errors not correctly handled.
 - Type resolution not complete for all types.
 - `type` not handled.
 - `?:` not handled.